the-azure-lab/learning-bicep/getting-started/README.md

 bicep --version
 ```

+For more information on working from a container with bicep please check out the [learning-bicep/docker-container/README.md](https://github.com/the-azure-lab/learning-bicep/blob/main/docker-container/README.md).

 ### Install bicep locally

-If you prefer to have bicep installed locally run the commands below based on your operating system.
+If you prefer to have bicep installed directly on your machine run the commands below based on your operating system (or run the install.ps1 script located in this folder).

 On Windows:
 ```powershell